kotajacob/modget/README.md

 ## MODID

 Every mod on curseforge has a 6 digit MODID which can be found on the mods page or by using modget's search command.
-This is used instead of names when installing and removing mods as multiple mods could technically share the same name.
+Typically using the Slug for the mod is easier and more userfriendly, but if that fails you can try the MODID.

 ## resources